Version 18, Updated June 23, 2009 by Garrett Smith

 If it is not one of these, then after a few days consider reposting after checking http://groups.google.com/group/comp.lang.javascript/topics for replies.
 Make sure the post is phrased well, and everything needed to answer is correct, and the subject is appropriate.

-ECMAScript is the international standard that current language implementations (JavaScript, JScript etc.) are based on.
-JScript and JavaScript™ are implementations of ECMAScript. http://www.ecma-international.org/publications/standards/Ecma-262.htm
+ECMA-262 is the international standard that current language implementations (JavaScript™, JScript etc.) are based on.

 ECMA-327 defines the Compact Profile of ECMAScript by describing the features from ECMA 262 that may be omitted in some resource-constrained environments. http://www.ecma-international.org/publications/standards/Ecma-327.htm